Bad Credit Can Negatively Impact Your Life

 Last Updated: March 21, 2017

-Bad credit, in and of itself, sounds and feels bad enough, serving as a constant reminder of past misfortunes and/or mistakes that you just can't seem to shake.
-Add on to that the very real, practical problems bad credit poses and you may have a heck of a problem on your hands at just about every financially-related turn.
+Bad credit, in and of itself, makes you feel bad enough, serving as a constant reminder of your past misfortunes and/or mistakes.
+Add to that the very real problem bad credit poses to your everyday life, and you have a heck of a problem on your hands at just about every financially-related turn.

-Thankfully, no matter how bad your credit may be, you can and should make it better.
-Deal with old debt and repair your credit.
-Reading the ways bad credit can affect your life will more than likely make you want to make it better.
+Thankfully, no matter how bad your credit may be, you can make it better by dealing with old debt and repairing your credit.

 - Credit Cards.
 The worse your credit, the more trouble you'll have qualifying for new credit cards, if you qualify at all.
 Provided you do, your interest rates will be higher, which could range anywhere from 22 to 36 percent.
 You'll also likely pay a number of fees that are not associated with cards issued to those with good credit.